wundergraph/cosmo/rfc/distributed-operation-cache.md

 ## Abstract

 This RFC describes a new feature to reduce the latency of the system by pre-planning the most expensive and requested operations before the router accepts traffic.
-We archive this by computing the Top-N GraphQL operations available and making them available to all routers instances.
+We archive this by computing the Top-N GraphQL operations available and making them available to all routers instances before they accept traffic.

 ## Motivation